Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Related Works

-\textbf{Explaining the Prediction Logic of GNNs.} To enhance the trustworthiness of GNN's predictions, researchers have made extensive attempts to develop explanation methods for GNNs~\cite{huang2022graphlime,schnake2021higher,luo2020parameterized}.
-GNNExplainer~\cite{ying2019gnnexplainer} is designed to leverage mutual information to identify a compact subgraph of the most relevant features for interpreting the prediction of a node or graph.
-The work of~\cite{pope2019explainability} proposes a variant of Grad-CAM~\cite{selvaraju2017grad} tailored to GNNs, which identifies important and class-specific features at the last graph convolutional layer. $\pi$-GNN~\cite{yin2023train} is one of the state-of-the-art explanation methods that distill the universal interpretability of GNNs by pre-training on synthetic graphs with ground-truth explanations.
-Explainability research makes the prediction logic of GNNs traceable, which in turn helps researchers understand GNN behavior~\cite {zhang2022trustworthy,dai2024comprehensive}.
-Many works have been proposed to enhance GNNs from an explainability perspective, enabling them to provide more accurate predictions and faithful explanations simultaneously~\cite{tang2023explainable,wang2024trustguard}.
-In contrast, while GNN explanation methods are emerging, explainability-enhanced graph backdoor attacks remain in their nascent stages, highlighting a gap our method aims to fill.
+\textbf{Explaining the Prediction Logic of GNNs.} To enhance the trustworthiness of GNN's predictions, researchers have developed various explanation methods for GNNs~\cite{huang2022graphlime,schnake2021higher,luo2020parameterized}, such as GNNExplainer~\cite{ying2019gnnexplainer} that leverages mutual information to identify the most relevant subgraph, Grad-CAM variants tailored to GNNs~\cite{pope2019explainability,selvaraju2017grad}, and $\pi$-GNN~\cite{yin2023train} that pre-trains on synthetic graphs with ground-truth explanations.
+Explainability research makes the prediction logic of GNNs traceable, which in turn helps researchers understand GNN behavior~\cite{zhang2022trustworthy,dai2024comprehensive,tang2023explainable,wang2024trustguard}.
+In this work, we leverage GNN explainability techniques to analyze and manipulate the prediction logic of GNNs for effective clean-label graph backdoor attacks.